theheking/babs-rna-seq-2024/practical_overview/Week2A_Exploring_Dataset.md

 Publically available data is an amazing resource as:
 - to compare your results or annotate your data
 - run a different set of analyses on the same data, to answer a different biological question
-- prevent repreating labour intensive wet lab work
+- prevent repeating labour intensive wet lab work

 When you come to publish a paper including your sequencing data, most journals and funders require that you place your data on a public repository.
 Sharing your data makes it more likely that your work will be re-used and cited.